zenhaeus/sweng-scrumbags-server/README.md

 How to setup Google App Engine in Eclipse for our project:

-1. If you have already cloned the repo for the server, delete it.
-2. If you haven't done so already, install the Google Cloud Eclipse Plugin:
+2. Install the Google Cloud Eclipse Plugin:
   1. Help -> Install new Software... -> Add...
   2. Add location: https://dl.google.com/eclipse/plugin/4.2
-  3. Install at least the following sources: i) Developer Tools -> Android Development Tools
+  3. Install at least the following sources:
+    1. Developer Tools -> Android Development Tools
     1. Google App Engine Tools for Android
     2. Google Plugin for Eclipse 4.2
-    3. SDKs -> Google App Engine Java SDK 1.9.13
+    3. SDKs -> Google App Engine Java SDK 1.9.14

-  I admit, we are not entirely sure if all of these are needed, but this configuration seems to work on my machine.

 3. Clone the server repo
 4. Import the project: